Thursday, November 19, 2015

 How I ended up in Haiti

-This is a long blog, so if your looking for a two minute informative or feel good read… skip this.
-This is a story one the journey of how I ended up in a fourth world country.
+This is a long blog, so if your looking for a two-minute informative or feel-good read… skip this.
+This is a story one the journey of how I ended up in a fourth-world country.

 So, it’s been a while since my last blog.
 Honestly, I got so much heat from my unhappy American statements that I got cold feet.
 I need to realize that I am writing this for the future me as much as anything or anyone.
 I don’t want to forget how God got me here.
 How he has kept me here.
 How he as loved me here.
 What He has shown me.
 It’s been an incredible journey.

-I wanted to sit down and write to my future self some things I know I will forget or at least put away when I am back in the states.
+I wanted to sit down and write to my future self some things I know I will forget or at least put away when I am back in the States.
 I want to recall one of the most powerful moments I have had in Haiti.
-Now, I should say that by chance if you have word Livesay in your name, you won’t like what I am fixin to say.
+Now, I should say that by chance if you have the word Livesay in your name, you won’t like what I am fixin' to say.
 To be honest….
 Don’t care.
 Hate this or not… it is what it is.

 The start of my journey to Haiti.

-At this point in life, I had pretty much considered Aaron family.
+At this point in life, I had pretty much considered Aaron's family.
 We had been to battle together a few times and he is a legit guy.
 I don’t let many folks in my circle of influence, but once there… they stay.
 He and his bride are two of those folks on the inside.
 At the time I said no (to Haiti), I knew he was adopting and while I thought he was a bit nuts… since he was on the inside, I was stuck with him.
-Well, fast forward to another trip, another offer, and I still said no. Time passed and I felt God tugging on my heart to come to Haiti.
+Fast forward to another trip, another offer, and I still said no. Time passed and I felt God tugging on my heart to come to Haiti.
 I was in the middle of Wild Week (a summer camp I hang with) and Aaron called me.
 Aaron said… dude….
-We had a drop out… you need to come with us.
+We had a dropout… you need to come with us.
 Without hesitating I said YES and before I knew it we were off the phone.

 I was changed.
 Changed from what I thought I knew about life and what I witnessed.
-I am not responsible for what I have seen and what I have learned.
+I am now responsible for what I have seen and what I have learned.
 God revealed to me that He never talked about US and THEM.
 It really does not take a degree in rocket engineering to do a word search in the bible on the words orphan, widow, and poor.
 Where I was before my trip and what I witnessed and learned after were at odds with each other.
 It’s like having a little voice on each shoulder arguing with each other.

 If you have never been to Haiti, there are no words that can be said.
 No video that can be made.
 No storyboard that can be written….
-Nothing can completely tell the story of the average Haitians life.
+Nothing can completely tell the story of the average Haitian's life.
 That was all pre-quake.

-Now, if you’re in ministry, you know as a couple its hell.
+Now, if you’re in ministry, you know as a couple it's hell.
 Yes, hell.
-Satan is lion.
+Satan is a lion.
 He is crafty.
-Flying this journey solo has been lonely.
+Flying on this journey solo has been lonely.
 So, seeing a couple in ministry is dang near erotic to me.
 A dream of mine for as long as I can remember.
 I thought I had it last year… but I failed… again.
 This couple however did not fail.
 No matter how hard the road became… they stuck together.
 They fought together.
 There was just something attractive about that.
 Something I felt I could observe and learn.
 But the more I observed, the more I fell in love.

-Before you you get all Cinderella on me, these are real people.
+Before you get all Cinderella on me, these are real people.
 They error as much as the next couple.
 They fail.
 Get angry.
 They sin just like us who put our pants on one leg at a time.
-With all that, every day they get up, strap on the boots, and fight another day.
+With all that, every day they get up, strap on their boots, and fight another day.
 They fight together as a team.
 They do it with as much love as they have in them.
 It’s…. the basic of basics.

 Love God… Love others.